pniaps/acf/readme.md

 ./vendor/bin/phpunit
 ```

 You should import the `database.sql` file to a database inside your local environment to make the tests working.
-Just unzip the `tests/config/database.sql.zip` file and set the database, user and password fields in `tests/config/bootstrap.php`.
+Just unzip the `tests/config/database.sql.zip` and import in a schema named `corcel_acf` and create a user with name and password `corcel_acf`.
+I you need to change the database, user and password edit file `tests/config/bootstrap.php`.

 > If you want to access the WordPress Admin Panel just use username as `admin` and password `123456`.